tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 ```

 ## Methods:
 The robot's methods are all called with await.
 Methods are lines that tell the robot to do specific actions.
 It basically just means wait for this to occur until called.
-For example:
+Examples of what methods look like:
 ```
 robot.set_wheel_speeds(speed, speed)
 # or